InTheBottle/BottleRim/README.md

 - Bathing in Skyrim

   Helmet Toggle 2 is awesome and you can set the hotkey and conditions in the MCM to whatever you'd like.

-  Bathing in Skyrim comes disabled by default, some people may not want this so if you do be sure to enable it before leaving the starting cell.
 ---

 ## Uninstalling